 To be able to check in to any albergue you’ll need a passport or an ID (for EU citizens).

-A light sleeping bag – some places have blankets some don’t have the same bedding.
-I prefer to have my own sleeping bag rather than sleeping on a mattress or under a blanket that who knows how many people have used before.
-As an alternative, you can bring a sleeping bag liner.
-It’s smaller and lighter than a sleeping bag and will be enough for the summer months.
+A light sleeping bag or a sleeping bag liner.
+Some public albergues provide blankets some don’t.
+Some don’t have bedding.
+I prefer to have my own sleeping bag rather than sleeping on a mattress or under a blanket used by many people.

-A headlamp – is very useful to have if you want to read after the light went off, find something in your backpack in the dark, or pack and leave early in the morning while others are still sleeping.
+A headlamp.
+It is very useful to have one if you want to read after the lights are off, need to find something in your backpack in the dark, or pack and leave early in the morning.

-A small combination lock – to lock your valuables.
+A small combination lock.
+Many albergues have lockers but don’t have locks.
+You need one to lock your valuables.

 You can find more details on what to pack for the Camino for different seasons for men and women in our Camino de Santiago packing list post.